 But your listeners do not know this idea (or solution).
 Or if they are aware of your idea, they are hesitant to use it.
 What would you do?

 You will craft a persuasive speech and deliver it to

 - convince your audience there is a big problem,

 - the problem is not good for them,

 - it has many benefits,

-- there are easy and proven ways to make change,
+- there are easy and proven ways to make a change,

-- the audience are capable of change, and
+- the audience is capable of change, and

-- they only need to make the first step.
+- they only need to take the first step.

 Am I making sense to you?
 You are not just informing your audience.
 You are not just entertaining them.
 You are not just convincing them.